“Above and Beyond” Founder’s Award presented by Judith Ann Kirk

 2016 – Matt Baier

-2016, our esteemed Past President, Matt Baier received the honors.
-Over the years, he has become a leading example of taking his business beyond a solo entrepreneur and teaching team approach to anyone that listens.
-He shared his graphic talents by producing the entertaining and informative clip on our website home page.
-For those who have been a part of the summer contests, you know that when Matt blows his whistle, we all jump into action.
+2016 Founder’s Award honors our esteemed Past President, Matt Baier.
+Over the years Matt has become a leading example of taking his business beyond a solo entrepreneur and teaching team approach to anyone who chooses to learn about the struggles and rewards of employing a team of organizers.
+We are most grateful to Matt for sharing his graphic talents by producing the entertaining and informative clip on our website home page.
+For those who have been a part of the summer contest that Matt orchestrated, you know that when he blows his whistle, we all jump into action.

 2015, Beth Schlater was honored for her commitment as Communication Director.
 Beth took control of our website out of the costly hands of the developer, reconstructed its layout and content, made it possible to relinquish the expense of outsourcing our database, and established an electronic communication system to benefit all of us.
 She set the stage for our present-day website and communication system.
 Beth has since taken a full-time position with one of her clients and is no longer a NAPO member.

 In 2014, Jen Burke, NAPO-CT long-standing secretary, was recognized.
 Many years ago, Jen picked up the legacy left behind when two prominent members passed away and two other board members resigned mid-term and moved away.
 Huge gaps were left on NAPO-CT Board.
 It was a sad and an exceedingly difficult time, yet Jen confidently grasped the baton and tightly held on until 2020 when she decided it was time to pass it along.
 Thank you, Jen for all your hard work and commitment to NAPO-CT.

 2013 – Sandra Wheeler